ToBeRegarded/Capacitor/README.md

 ---

-## Integration Patterns
+## 🏗️ Integration Patterns

 ### Pattern 1: Deploy Your Strategy Contract

-The standard approach - deploy a contract with your custom logic:
+The standard approach—deploy a contract with your custom logic:

 ```solidity
 // SPDX-License-Identifier: MIT